apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ///
 /// Values can also be send to the source from synchronous context.
 Backpressure is also exposed on the synchronous contexts; however,
 /// it is up to the caller to decide how to properly translate the backpressure to underlying producer e.g. by blocking the thread.
+@available(macOS 15.0, iOS 18.0, watchOS 11.0, tvOS 18.0, visionOS 2.0, *)
+public struct MultiProducerSingleConsumerChannel<Element, Failure: Error>: ~Copyable {
+    /// A struct containing the initialized channel and source.
     ///
-/// ## Finishing the source
+    /// This struct can be deconstructed by consuming the individual
+    /// components from it.
     ///
-/// To properly notify the consumer if the production of values has been finished the source's ``MultiProducerSingleConsumerChannel/Source/finish(throwing:)`` **must** be called. public struct MultiProducerSingleConsumerChannel<Element, Failure: Error>: AsyncSequence {
+    /// ```swift
+    /// let channelAndSource = MultiProducerSingleConsumerChannel.makeChannel(
+    ///     of: Int.self,
+    ///     backpressureStrategy: .watermark(low: 5, high: 10)
+    /// )
+    /// var channel = consume channelAndSource.channel
+    /// var source = consume channelAndSource.source
+    /// ```
+    @frozen
+    public struct ChannelAndStream : ~Copyable {
+        /// The channel.
+        public var channel: MultiProducerSingleConsumerChannel
+        /// The source.
+        public var source: Source
+    }

     /// Initializes a new ``MultiProducerSingleConsumerChannel`` and an ``MultiProducerSingleConsumerChannel/Source``.
     ///
     /// - Parameters:
     ///   - elementType: The element type of the channel.
     ///   - failureType: The failure type of the channel.
-    ///   - BackpressureStrategy: The backpressure strategy that the channel should use.
+    ///   - backpressureStrategy: The backpressure strategy that the channel should use.
     /// - Returns: A tuple containing the channel and its source.
 The source should be passed to the
-    ///   producer while the channel should be passed to the consumer. public static func makeChannel(of elementType: Element.Type = Element.self, throwing failureType: Failure.Type = Never.self, backpressureStrategy: Source.BackpressureStrategy) -> (`Self`, Source)
+    ///   producer while the channel should be passed to the consumer. public static func makeChannel(
+        of elementType: Element.Type = Element.self,
+        throwing failureType: Failure.Type = Never.self,
+        backpressureStrategy: Source.BackpressureStrategy
+    ) -> ChannelAndStream

+    /// Returns the next element.
+    ///
+    /// If this method returns `nil` it indicates that no further values can ever
+    /// be returned.
+The channel automatically closes when all sources have been deinited.
+    ///
+    /// If there are no elements and the channel has not been finished yet, this method will
+    /// suspend until an element is send to the channel.
+    ///
+    /// If the task calling this method is cancelled this method will return `nil`.
+    ///
+    /// - Parameter isolation: The callers isolation.
+    /// - Returns: The next buffered element. public func next(isolation: isolated (any Actor)? = #isolation) async throws(Failure) -> Element?
 }

+@available(macOS 15.0, iOS 18.0, watchOS 11.0, tvOS 18.0, visionOS 2.0, *)
 extension MultiProducerSingleConsumerChannel {
     /// A struct to send values to the channel.
     ///
-    /// Use this source to provide elements to the channel by calling one of the `send` methods.
+    /// Use this source to provide elements to the channel by calling one of the `send` methods. public struct Source: ~Copyable, Sendable {
-    ///
-    /// - Important: You must terminate the source by calling ``finish(throwing:)``. public struct Source: Sendable {
-        /// A strategy that handles the backpressure of the channel. public struct BackpressureStrategy: Sendable {
+        /// A struct representing the backpressure of the channel. public struct BackpressureStrategy: Sendable {
             /// A backpressure strategy using a high and low watermark to suspend and resume production respectively.
             ///
             /// - Parameters: